 The order weight on the label was different from the weight the driver recorded.

 You chose "Daily Pickup" as the rate type but then dropped it off at the customer counter.

 Your selected Ship From location had incomplete origin information.

 Your UPS negotiated rates were not fully set up in ShipEngine.

-You should see the reason for any changes listed on the invoice.
+The reason for any changes should be listed on the invoice.

 For example, below is the cost breakdown for a shipment that was initially requested as a commercial address but was determined to be a residential address by the carrier.
 In this instance, a residential address shipment added $3.20 to the total cost, as shown in the final invoice.